jeffuntalan/exploding-chickens/README.md

 [![Build status](https://travis-ci.org/RAK3RMAN/exploding-chickens.svg?branch=main)](https://travis-ci.org/RAK3RMAN/exploding-chickens) ![Language](https://img.shields.io/badge/Language-Node.js-informational.svg?style=flat) ![License](https://img.shields.io/badge/License-MPL2.0-red.svg)

 A beautiful, online alternative to the popular kitty-powered version of Russian Roulette, Exploding Kittens.
-Exploding Chickens is a card game with explosions and of course, chickens — all crafted in the Node.js platform.
+Exploding Chickens is a card game with explosions and of course, chickens — all crafted on the Node.js platform.
 The rules are simple.
 Each player takes turns drawing a card or playing a card, rolling the dice of luck so that they can survive for yet another turn.
 From there, the drawing deck slowly shrinks and the explosions only start to occur. **So, who will be the last one standing?**

 - Supports up to **4-5 players**
 - Utilizes a **52-card** base deck